SpencerDedrick/Spencer-Dedrick/README.md

       ))}
     </div>

-This was also another first for me.
+There was also another first for me.
 This is my first time deploying a react app to github pages.
+That was....an interesting experience.
+I had previously only used netlify, but I wanted to try github and also use my first custom domain.

 ### Continued development